 This heater’s pump is run by the ship’s hydraulic power pack.
 So connections from the main and return hydraulic line will be given to the portable heater pump.

-Finally, the thermal oil outlet from the thermal heater will be connected to tanks steam inlet line.
-From return line of the tank, a hose will be connected to the thermal heater inlet into the thermal oil tank.
+Finally, the thermal oil outlet from the thermal heater will be connected to the tanks steam inlet line.
+From the return line of the tank, a hose will be connected to the thermal heater inlet into the thermal oil tank.

-The idea is to heat the thermal oil with ship’s steam and send this heated thermal oil into the cargo tank’s heating coil.
+The idea is to heat the thermal oil with the ship’s steam and send this heated thermal oil into the cargo tank’s heating coil.

 2) To blow heating coils with nitrogen

 Before we connect the thermal oil heater with the tank coils, we need to blow the coils with nitrogen.
 This is to remove any traces of water as well as to remove moisture from the heating coils.